ibm-js/requirejs-dplugins/docs/has.md

 # requirejs-dplugins/has

-`requirejs-dplugins/has` provides standardized feature detection with an extensible API.
+`requirejs-dplugins/has` provides an extensible API to manage feature detection.
 It also implements the [requirejs plugin api](http://requirejs.org/docs/plugins.html) to provide conditional module loading.

 It is based on the conventions in the [has.js project](https://github.com/phiggins42/has.js).